tylertitsworth/5th-age-srd/Classes/Cleric.md

 - _Cast for power_ and _cast for broad effect:_ The spell can be used one of two ways—either as a more powerful effect on one target (power) or as a weaker effect on multiple targets (broad).
 Spells cast for power cannot target the caster.
 Spells cast for broad effect can.
 - _Free recovery_: The cleric can recover hit points as if they were using a recovery (without actually spending the recovery).
 - _Heal using a recovery_: The character targeted with a healing effect uses one of their recoveries and rolls their own recovery dice.
 - _Invocation_: A quick action that offers advantages in battle.
-It can be made once a day.
+It can be made once a full recovery.
 More than one cleric in a party cannot use the same invocation during a battle.

 ---